 - Download and install Samsung USB Drivers on your computer: Download Here

 - Downgrading firmware will wipe your phone’s data.
 Backup your apps and other data using these apps.

 - Open your phone Settings> Developer Options and enable USB Debugging.

-- Do not forget to charge you phone’s battery to at least 60%.
+- Do not forget to charge your phone’s battery to at least 60%.

 Downgrading Galaxy Beam to Android 4.3.6 Gingerbread:

 Having made the above preparations, you can now move on to downgrade your Beam GT-I8530 to Gingerbread from Android 4.1.2 Jelly Bean firmware.
-Lets’s do it step by step.
+Let’s do it step by step.

 - Turn off your phone.
 Now boot it into Download Mode.
 You can do this by holding the Volume down+Center+ Power buttons at the same time for about 2-3 seconds.
 When you see the warning screen, press the Volume up key to enter Download mode.

-- Now launch Odin v1.85.exe and connect you Galaxy Beam to computer via USB.
+- Now launch Odin v1.85.exe and connect you Galaxy Beam to the computer via USB.

 - When Odin detects your phone, you’ll see a Yellow indicator on it.

 - Click on PDA button, navigate to the firmware folder and select the file with CODE in its name.